hackathon-cli-recommendation/cli-recommendation/Docs/storage_design_spec.md

 This document defines the storage schema that stores the recommendation data.

 ### Database (CosmosDB)
-We use CosmosDB to store recommendation data.
+We use CosmosDB to store recommendation and scenario data.

 - recommendation-without-arguments: store recommendation data assuming only using command as recommendation input.